-Car # 503 is one of the famous Council Crest Cars that operated in Portland, Oregon, up to the top of its nicknamed hill.
-It was one of 10 cars built in 1904 for Portland Railway Co.
-The museum retains 2 of this class of cars, the other is 506.
+Car # 503 is one of the famous Council Crest Cars that operated in Portland, Oregon, up to the top of its nickname hill.
+It was one of 10 cars built in 1904 for the Portland Railway Co.
+The museum retains 2 of this class of cars; the other is 506.

 503 does not retain its original running gear.
-The street railways of Portland ran on narrow gauge tracks (3”6”).
-The car currently has standard gauge trucks, a necessity for it to run at the museum.
-This car operated in San Francisco during the 1980s the streetcar festivals while the cable cars were shut down.
+The street railways of Portland ran on narrow-gauge tracks (3’6”).
+The car currently has standard gauge trucks, which are necessary for running at the museum.
+This car operated in San Francisco during the 1980s streetcar festivals while the cable cars were shut down.

-This car is in dire need of restoration.
-Your donations will help restore this beautiful car, and important Portland history, back to operation!
+This car needs urgent restoration.
+Your donations will help restore this beautiful car and an essential piece of Portland history to operation!

 Car Facts